bazelbuild/bazel/site/docs/workspace-log.md

 # Finding Non-Hermetic Behavior in WORKSPACE Rules

-In the following, we say that a host machine is the machine where Bazel runs.
+In the following, a host machine is the machine where Bazel runs.

 When using remote execution, the actual build and/or test steps are not happening on the host machine, but are instead sent off to the remote execution